 Challenges:

-• Transitioning from one design system to another was complex.
+• Migrating to the new design system was the hardest part — components were used daily at scale, so changes had to land without disruption.
 The challenge lay in the fact that the new design system, which I was meant to adopt, was in its early stages and did not cover many necessary use cases, also lacking a wide range of essential components.
-It felt harder than creating an entirely new design system from the ground up.
+In practice, it was harder than building a new design system from scratch.

 • Managing roles at two different levels was also very challenging, as was the request to create custom roles within the project and on the asset level